 Wall Street: How It Works, Its History, and Its Crashes

-Wall Street is both the symbolic and geographic center of American capitalism.
+Wall Street is both the symbol and geographic center of American capitalism.
 Symbolically, Wall Street refers to all the banks, hedge funds, and securities traders that drive the American financial system.
 Geographically, Wall Street is the center of Manhattan's financial district.
 It runs east/west for eight blocks from Broadway to South Street.

 The New York Stock Exchange is located on 11 Wall Street.
 Nearby, but still considered part of Wall Street, are six other businesses.
 The New York Federal Reserve Bank is at 33 Liberty Street.
 The NASDAQ OMX is on 1 Liberty Place.
 Goldman Sachs is at 200 West Street, and JPMorgan Chase is at 200 Park Avenue.
 The NYMEX is at One North End Avenue in the World Financial Center.
 Even the Wall Street Journal is not on Wall Street itself.
 It's at 1211 Avenue of the Americas.